0xC0000054/sc4-query-ui-hooks/README.md

 `cIQueryToolTipAppendTextHookTarget` as additional interface(s) on your GZCOM DLL director.
 3. Subscribe for the notifications in `PostCityInit` and unsubscribe in `PreCityShutdown`.

+### Notes for Developers

+#### cIBuildingQueryDialogHookTarget

+An implementation of this callback interface receives a message before and after the building query dialog is shown.
+The intended use case for these callbacks is that the implementer can use the game's `cISCStringDetokenizer::AddUnknownTokenReplacementMethod` function to register a function to handle occupant-specific string tokens in their `BeforeDialogShown` method, and unregister it in their `AfterDialogShown` method.

+#### Tool Tip Advanced/Debug Query

+The Tool Tip hook callbacks have a `debugQuery` parameter, this parameter is set to `true` if the user activated the game's advanced/debug query mode by holding down `Control + Alt + Shift` before hovering over an item.

+#### cIBuildingQueryToolTipHookTarget and cINetworkQueryToolTipHookTarget

+An implementation of these callback interfaces should try to target a narrow set of activation conditions to avoid conflicts between different callback subscribers.
+The tool tip callbacks for a specific occupant will be stopped after a subscriber reports that it handled the tool tip, the order that the callbacks are executed in is unspecified.
+If no subscriber set a custom tool tip for the specific occupant, the game's default tool tip will be shown.

+#### cIQueryToolTipAppendTextHookTarget

+An implementation of this callback interface allows callers to append one or more lines of text to the end of the current tool tip.
+Multiple lines of text can be added by separating them with `\n`.
+The number of lines added to the query and the length of each line should be kept as small as possible.
+SC4 has a limited amount of space that it reserves for the query tool tip text, and it may fail to display a tool tip that exceeds its limits.

+### Sample Implementations

 See [BuildingQueryVariablesDllDirector.cpp](src/child-directors/BuildingQueryVariablesDllDirector.cpp) and [NetworkQueryToolTipDllDirector.cpp](src/child-directors/NetworkQueryToolTipDllDirector.cpp).

 ## System Requirements